-CLAY AND SC Course: Credit: Grade: Prerequisite: Fee: ULPTURE I 621 .5 9, 10, 11, 12 None None Ceramics covers a variety of hand building methods and wheel throwing.
+ART DRAWING I Course: Credit: Grade: Prerequisite: Fee: 611 .5 9, 10, 11, 12 None None Do you want to grow in your drawing skills and explore different media?
+This course gives students the opportunity grow their technical skills in drawing.
+In this introductory class, students will have the opportunity to develop their ability to draw through observation of still-lifes, nature, and portraits.
+Students will receive feedback from each other and the teacher to help them grow in their art skills.
+Illustration and cartooning techniques (anime/manga) are NOT covered in this course.
+Various art mediums such as graphite and charcoal will be explored through technical practice and assignments.
+This course is designed to help students build an art portfolio highlighting their realistic drawing skills.
+Students must earn a C or better to move to Level II.
+DRAWING II, Course: Credit: Grade: Prerequisite: Fee: , III, IV 612, 613, 614 .5 10, 11, 12 Grade of C or better in previous course None The advanced courses are for any student who wants to develop their skills and knowledge in the visual arts.
+Emphasis is on individual involvement through ideas, self expression, creativity, and design for concentrated work in drawing and printmaking.
+Students will also learn the basic principles of design.
+Each student will be expected to participate in a student art show at the end of the year.
+This course is a combination of required and independent study assignments.
+Color pencil techniques are covered in Drawing II.
+CLAY AND SC Course: Credit: Grade: Prerequisite: Fee: CULPTURE I 621 .5 9, 10, 11, 12 None None Ceramics covers a variety of hand building methods and wheel throwing.
 Clay and Sculpture explores processes and techniques used in sculpture and ceramic design.
 Sculpture materials may include wood, plaster, paper, metal, or fibers.
 The elements and principles of design will be covered throughout these courses.
 Students must earn a C or better to move to Level II.
-CLAY AND SCULPTURE II Course: Credit: Grade: Prerequisite: Fee: , III, &amp; IV 622, 623, 624 These three courses are based on the creative use of sculpture and ceramic techniques.
+CLAY AND SCULPTURE Course: Credit: Grade: Prerequisite: Fee: II, III, & IV 622, 623, 624 .5 10, 11, 12 Grade of C or better in previous course None These three courses are based on the creative use of sculpture and ceramic techniques.
 Emphasis is on individual problem solving through ideas, self-expression, creativity, and design.
 Projects may include a combination of media such as clay, metal, fibers, glass, or wood.
 Students will work in a manner that shows their unique point of view.
-JEWELRY, FAJ CASTING AND GLASS WORK Course: Credit: Grade: Prerequisite: Fee: This course explores the process and techniques in jewelry and glass design.
+JEWELRY, FA CASTING AN GLASS WORI Course: Credit: This course explores the process and techniques in jewelry and glass design.
 Glass techniques may include stained glass, mosaic, and fused glass pieces.
 Jewelry design includes lost wax casting, sheet metal shaping, soldering, and finishing.
 The class is based on the elements and principles of design with an emphasis on shape and form.
 Students will also develop problem solving and creative thinking skills.
-Students will be expected to pay additional fees for materials beyond the \$10.00 lab fee.
-Students must earn a C or better to move to Level II.
-JEWELRY FAI CASTING AND GLASS WORK Course: Credit: Grade: Prerequisite: Fee: These three courses are based on the creative use of jewelry and glass techniques.
+Grade: Prerequisite: .9, 10, 11, 12 None \$10.00 Students will be expected to pay additional fees for materials beyond the \$10.00 lab fee.
+Fee. ψ10.00 Students must earn a C or better to move to Level II.
+Fee: JEWELRY FA CASTING AN These three courses are based on the creative use of jewelry and glass techniques.
 Emphasis is on individual problem solving through ideas, self-expression, creativity, and design.
 Projects may include a combination of media such as clay, metal, fibers, glass, stone, or wood.
 Students will work in a manner that shows their individual artist style.
 Students will be expected to pay additional fees for materials beyond the \$10.00 lab fee.
-DIGITAL ART Course: Credit: Grade: Prerequisite: Fee: 628 .5 9, 10, 11, 12 None \$3.00 This course concentrates on the creation of digital drawings, animations, paintings, and designs.
-Students will explore the use of the Adobe programs Photoshop and Illustrator to create digital art.
-Students will learn about composition and color theory, along with how to create with a drawing pen and tablet.
-Experience using the programs is not required.
-Student interested in drawing, painting, and digital art are great candidates for this class.